-|The dam - azud||First meters of the channel - canal.
+(5) First meters of the channel - canal.

 size.
 It's now invaded by reed-grass and cat's tail.

 Work your way to the other side and reach the dam which is built on a promontory.

 (8) Cubo towers above the mill

-top of cubo = top-right of picture
+top of cubo = top-right of picture.

 (10) Arrows showing top of cubo and cárcavo.

 ou are at the point where the

-water from the lake to an impressive cubo.
-A cubo is used to create
+water from the lake to an impressive pressure pit (cubo

-a high water-column to build-up more pressure to move the wheels.
+a high water column to build up more pressure to move the wheels.